opendevstack/opendevstack.github.io/doc/troubleshooting.md

 If you install Minishift in an environment with an AD domain it is possible, that Minishift doesn't start up.
 Try to connect to your AD domain and then restart Minishift again.

+# Jenkins slave - Image pull error (ErrImgPull / ImagePullback Exception
+Jenkins builds fails (or gets stuck at "continuing on node xyz").
+Check pods in the project's CD project - and see if a slave pod is in error state with the above message in the events section.

+In this case - grant system:authenticated (group) -> image-puller rights.

 # All other issues

 Just open a ticket against OpenDevStack - don't be shy there is no wrong or bad question.
 And we are there to help!